Prizedeal redirect removal instructions

 To eliminate Prizedeal pop-up our malware researchers recommend scanning your computer with Spyhunter.

-In most cases PUAs are useless, they do not operate as advertised (typically, their developers offer users various useful features).
-Most of the times they are designed only to help developers to generate revenue by forcing people to visit various untrustworthy websites and displaying intrusive ads.
-We strongly recommend not to download or install apps of this type and remove already installed ones as soon as possible.
+In most cases, PUAs are useless and do not operate as advertised (even though developers offer various 'useful features').
+They are designed only to help developers to generate revenue by forcing people to visit untrustworthy websites and displaying intrusive ads.
+Do not download or install apps of this type, and remove those already installed.

 How did adware install on my computer?

-People usually download and install them by clicking intrusive ads that are displayed mostly on unreliable pages, or when software developers use a deceptive marketing method called "bundling".
-This method is being used to trick people into downloading and/or installing PUAs together with other, regular software.
-Simply said, developers include unwanted apps in setups of other programs and hope that people will not dismiss offers to download or install.
-These offers usually can be found in "Custom", "Advanced", "Manual" or other similar settings of download or installation setups.
-Unfortunately, people often download and install software without changing those settings and that is exactly how various PUAs get permissions to be downloaded and installed too.
+People usually download and install PUAs by clicking intrusive ads displayed on dubious web pages, or when software developers use a deceptive marketing method called "bundling".
+This is used to trick people into downloading and/or installing PUAs with other, regular software.
+In summary, developers include unwanted apps into the set-ups of other programs and hope that people will fail to dismiss offers to download/install them.
+These offers can usually be found in "Custom", "Advanced", "Manual", and other similar settings of the download or installation set-ups.
+Unfortunately, people often download and install software without changing these settings, thereby granting permission for PUAs to be downloaded and installed by default.

 Software should be downloaded from official websites, especially if it is free.
-It is not recommended to download or install it through third party downloaders (or installers), torrents, eMule, other Peer-to-Peer networks, unofficial pages, and so on.
-Also, it is important to inspect any download or installation setup and check its "Advanced", "Custom" and other similar settings/options.
-If there are any offers to download or install unwanted apps, then they should be dismissed.
-Furthermore, it is worth mentioning that intrusive ads, if clicked, redirect users to untrustworthy websites or cause downloads (or installations) of unwanted applications.
-If there are any unwanted entries (extensions, plug-ins, add-ons etc.) installed on a browser, then they should be removed.
-The same should be done with software that is installed on the operating system.
+Do not download or install through third party downloaders or installers, torrents, eMule, other Peer-to-Peer networks, unofficial pages, and so on.
+Check all download and installation setups, including "Advanced", "Custom", and other similar settings/options.
+Dismiss any offers to download or install unwanted apps.
+If clicked, intrusive ads can redirect to untrustworthy websites or cause download/installation of unwanted applications.
+Remove any unwanted entries (extensions, plug-ins, add-ons, etc.) installed on the browser.
+The same should be applied to software that is installed on the operating system.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Appearance of Prizedeal website (GIF):